KassiusKlay/degiro/README.md

 [Degiro](https://www.degiro.com/) is one of the most used online brokers in Europe, mostly due to its very low trading fees.

-However, its interface is considered terrible by many users and there are not tools to show you how your portfolio is evolving over time.
+However, its interface is considered terrible by many traders and there aren't many (if any) tools to visualize how your portfolio is performing over time and osme other useful data.

 I developed this webapp that takes your CSV files and displays your trades is a much more appealing way.
 It also allows you to compare the performance of your individual stocks over time.